 Researchers at the Cincinnati Children’s Hospital Medical Center recently conducted a study that linked migraines to the following vitamin deficiencies: vitamins D, B12, and B2, as well as coenzyme Q10.
 (3)

 Being deficient in those vitamins and nutrients, as it turns out, does raise your risk of suffering chronic migraines.
 But by combining nutrients, you may have greater success reducing migraine symptoms.
 (4)

 Let’s break this down one vitamin/nutrient at a time.

 Vitamin B2 (also known as riboflavin) is crucial for the growth of proper nervous system function and red blood cell production.
 It prevents many migraine symptoms, including fatigue and light sensitivity – both of which become a problem in cases of B2 deficiency.
+(7, 8)

-- Cottage cheese
+- Cottage Cheese

 Coenzyme Q10 (CoQ10) is a compound your body produces naturally.
 When your body has adequate levels of it, your risk of cell damage is reduced.
 Supporting your cells will, of course, support your overall health.
 But managing migraines with CoQ10 takes time.
 Pain-related proteins increase during a migraine attack.
 Over time, CoQ10 lowers these.
 (14)

 A Nod to Magnesium